 Is it just me, or does Clancy forget how to count several times?
 During the World Park assault, Team-2 is told that there are only eight terrorists in the control room (one's on the roof, and Andre left to go to the courtyard), but once the shooting starts, I definitely counted at least nine separate kills in the control room.
 And then when the PIRA attacks Hereford, somehow the group that got flash-banged by Connoly was ignored in the after-action count, and during the action; it was stated that out of the fifteen that attacked the hospital, only six were alive: there's Grady, the one from Paul Murphy's truck, and O'Neil's group of four that surrendered inside the hospital, Connoly's three were ignored.
 Plus, the total count was sixteen: 3x3 in the trucks, Grady and Sands, O'Neil plus four.

 Why is Vega assigned an M60 anyway?
 A 7.62 x 51 NATO round has a lot of penetration power that can punch right through walls that aren't made of concrete or something harder.
-Doesn't make the weapon useless for Rainbow's mission statement?
+Doesn't that make the weapon useless for Rainbow's mission statement?
 Vega himself admitted that he'll probably never really use the M60 in his tour in Rainbow.
 Wouldn't it make better sense to assign him an M249 or FN Minimi, both weapons are more accurate than the M60 but still have just enough punch to take out a bad guy with body armor or a vehicle.

 Sometimes "just enough punch" can become "not enough punch".
 Enemies are smart, they can wear new, tougher body armour, or add a few more mm to vehicle plating.
 That's where "more punch" is needed: the 7.62x51mm NATO round.
 Sure the M60's accuracy is poop, but if you're able to nail the opponent, he's toast, with or without armour.